 - Optimum time of evening for night photography

 - Basic colour correction of images in Photoshop.

 By the end of this course you should be able to...

-- recognise what exposure is necessary top achieve different lighting effects
+- Recognise what exposure is necessary to achieve different lighting effects

 What level is the course and do I need any particular skills?